 As the cool summer air rushes through the city after the working day, drinks terraces are the places to head to indulge in sundowners and catch-up tipples with friends.
 With this in mind, The Art Yard at Bankside Hotel has launched a divine experience where you can enjoy a T&T (tequila and tonic) at a chic spot in the city.

-The Tequila and Tonic is fast becoming the staple drink of the summer, which is hardly surprising given it is both refreshing, yet also provides that kick to take you into the evening.
+The Tequila and Tonic are fast becoming the staple drink of the summer, which is hardly surprising given it is both refreshing, yet also provides that kick take you into the evening.
 The trend can be enjoyed on the terrace, as they’ve partnered with El Rayo Tequila which, we’re sure, will knock your socks off.

 The beautiful trappings of the terrace allow you to sink into seats surrounded by playful and vibrant, modern Mexican artwork, and you can tuck into some fresh ceviche to go hand in hand with your T&T. The bar pops with vibrant colour, and the smiley waiting staff make the tipple that even more enjoyable.

-We made our way to the beautiful terrace on a Thursday evening, to sample the delights on offer.
+We made our way to the Bankside Hotel beautiful terrace on a Thursday evening, to sample the delights on offer.
 It’s easy to find, Londoner or not, as its tucked behind the iconic OXO Tower on the Southbank.
 We positioned ourselves on a cosy banquette and enjoyed an El Rayo Plata with Fever Tree Mediterranean tonic which came with hints of citrus.
 It was so refreshing, and the perfect drink for a summer evening.

 Other offerings include the El Rayo Reposada and Fever Tree tonic, which boasts hints of honeyed vanilla – delicious.
 The delightful tequila is clean, light and refreshing and it’s a far cry from what you might imagine when you picture tequila – shots in a bar!
 The vibrant flavours of El Rayo all naturally come from Mexico’s slow grown blue agave, and it is natural, gluten free and vegan.